 This is fundamentally different from AI that assists humans or AI that runs pre-defined playbooks.
 An agentic system makes decisions.

 Traditional automated security tools follow scripts.
 They scan port 443, check for CVE-2024-XXXX, move to the next target.
 If the script doesn’t cover a scenario, nothing happens.
+According to Gartner, by 2027 AI-augmented security solutions will be used by 80% of enterprises to reduce the volume of missed detections and false positives — a sharp rise from under 30% in 2024.
+The urgency is real: research from the Ponemon Institute estimates that automated scanners miss up to 60% of exploitable vulnerabilities, particularly those involving business logic and chained attack paths.
 This is why autonomous penetration testing matters in modern environments.

 Agentic AI pentesting works differently: